TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

   - The Retailer consolidates the TRAVEL BASKET state and prevents fulfilment if a required payment condition is not met.
   - If funds or accounting information must be distributed, cleared or reconciled between the Retailer and one or more Distributor(s) are described in Business Use Case K.
   - The TRANSPORT CUSTOMER actions can be logged/audited (if required by the system).
-  - If many CUSTOMER PURCHASE PACKAGE(s) are involved, allocation remains traceable per Distributor, ORDER component, payment instrument and settlement rule.
+  - If many CUSTOMER PURCHASE PACKAGE(s) are involved, allocation remains traceable per Distributor, SALES TRANSACTION, payment instrument and settlement rule.

 ---